theborakompanioni/azure-docs.de-de/articles/hdinsight/hdinsight-hbase-build-java-maven.md

 <properties
-pageTitle="Erstellen einer HBase-Anwendung mit Maven und Bereitstellen in Windows-basiertem HDInsight | Microsoft Azure" description="Erfahren Sie, wie Sie mit Apache Maven eine Java-basierte Apache HBase-Anwendung erstellen und anschließend in einem Windows-basiertem Azure HDInsight-Cluster bereitstellen können." services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="Build an HBase application using Maven, and deploy to Windows-based HDInsight | Microsoft Azure" description="Learn how to use Apache Maven to build a Java-based Apache HBase application, then deploy it to a Windows-based Azure HDInsight cluster." services="hdinsight" documentationCenter="" authors="Blackmist"